Search here...

 We spent three of our days exploring the region around Lake Lucerne, arguably the prettiest lake in all of Switzerland.
 We hiked a trail through autumnal forests with wonderful views of the lake, spent a morning in the beautiful village of Weggis, explored the medieval city of Lucerne, spent an afternoon shopping and watching the sunset in Brunnen, drove up to Gätterli Pass, and hiked in the forest of Seelisberg.
 On the other days, we drove far and wide to explore as much of the country as possible.
 We spent a day in the Italian-speaking region of Ticino, exploring the three medieval castles of Bellinzona, walking in the Italian exclave of Campione d’Italia, and enjoying a dinner in the beautiful city of Lugano.
 On the only rainy day of our trip, we visited the Lindt Home of Chocolate museum for a tasty tour and spent the afternoon in Zürich.
 Our favourite day was spent in the Bernese Alps where we went on a steep hike from Lauterbrunnen where a waterfall cascades over a cliff behind the village to the car-free village of Wengen, located high above the Lauterbrunnen Valley.
 We ended the day with a sunset drive through the mountainous village of Grindelwald and a meal in a cozy Alpine restaurant.
 Our last day in Switzerland was spent in Bern, the nation’s quaint capital, which is a UNESCO World Heritage site due to its incredibly well-preserved medieval city centre.

-Merely five days after returning home from Switzerland, I was off again, this time to Rostock for a weekend with A. We had little expectations of the city, but Rostock turned out to be a really cute and cozy city, perfect for a weekend getaway.
+Merely five days after returning home from Switzerland, I was off again, this time to Rostock for a weekend with my partner.
+We had little expectations of the city, but Rostock turned out to be a really cute and cozy city, perfect for a weekend getaway.
 We stayed in a nice hostel in the city centre, and spent the entire Saturday exploring.
 We walked the cobbled streets of the city centre, visited its three churches, saw the view from above in a church tower, walked along the old moat with autumn leaves falling around us, enjoyed several hot drinks and spent the afternoon in Warnemünde, a neighbourhood by the Baltic Sea with no less than three lighthouses and a gorgeous sandy beach.

 Towards the end of the month, I travelled home to East Jutland for a weekend with my family.
 Christmas lights were up all throughout my little hometown, creating the coziest atmosphere for all the small Christmas markets going on that weekend.